-For our Organic Pure Power Protein Bars, we’ve added a generous coating of organic, semi-sweet chocolate, but not just any chocolate… We insisted on a high-quality dark chocolate rich in natural cacao that’s vegan and high in antioxidants.
+For our Pure Power Organic Vegan Protein Bar, we’ve added a generous coating of organic, semi-sweet chocolate, but not just any chocolate… We insisted on a high-quality dark chocolate rich in natural cacao that’s vegan and high in antioxidants.

-To meet our standards and to make our Organic Pure Power Protein Bars even more delicious, we chose organic chocolate ingredients (organic unsweetened chocolate and organic cacao butter) that are:
+To meet our standards and to make our Pure Power Organic Vegan Protein Bar even more delicious, we chose organic chocolate ingredients (organic unsweetened chocolate and organic cacao butter) that are:

 - Fair Trade Certified.

 You WON’T Find Artificial or Unhealthy Sweeteners in Our Bars

 Artificial sweeteners, like Splenda™ (sucralose) or NutraSweet™ (aspartame), are sometimes used in protein bars to add to their flavors and make them appear lower in carbs, but they’re in fact not the “better” alternative.
 You won’t find them in our Pure Power Organic Vegan Protein Bar.